Raising Children Who Will Be in Demand Later

 By harmful, consider the retardation of neural connectivity in the brain, less knowledge, poor social skills, poor emotional regulation, obesity, eye damage, and other health-related issues, decreased mental health with an increase in depression and anxiety.

-It’s also a bad habit they develop, when it could be a good one they develop instead.
+It’s also a bad habit they develop, when they could develop a good habit instead.

 It is impossible, or not easy, to alter by argument what has long been absorbed by habit